JCaloca/Professional-README-Generator/README.md

 ## Usage

-Ease the worflow and alleviate time allocated to repetetive tasks.
+Ease the repetetive nature of this task.

-## Credits

-undefined

 ## License